-The service was top notch, we had a server who was very helpful and suggestive in the menu items we chose.
+The service was top notch; we had a server who was very helpful and suggestive in the menu items we chose.
 I was pleasantly surprised at everything I was seeing and after ordering, I was excited to see what food I would get.

-As we waited for our order to be prepared, I could overhear the conversations that were being had from the group of locals.
+As we waited for our order to be prepared, I could overhear the conversations that were being had by the group of locals.
 One lady was talking about her neighbor’s second wife and how helpful she was.
 Another discussion was about a cousin who was involved in a minor traffic accident, but she was expected to be OK.
 I was amazed at just how much these people knew so much about each other and while to some it may seem petty, I was quite amused.

 People really love to talk about other people.

-Let’s face it, we are put on this planet to interact with each other.
+Let’s face it; we are put on this planet to interact with each other.
 There is a very tiny minority of people who can survive without interaction with others.
 While yes, we may feel as though we need to get away from certain people, it doesn’t take us long before we feel compelled to get back into their lives.
-Our observations of others are what validates our thoughts and feelings, it is what makes us feel normal.
+Our observations of others are what validates our thoughts and feelings; it is what makes us feel normal.
 So it is only natural to share those thoughts and feelings with others, to just further validate our lot in life.

 “Great minds discuss ideas, average minds discuss events and small minds discuss people” – Eleanor Roosevelt